MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/react-controls-platform-libraries.md

 | Fluent | @fluentui/react  | 9.46.2  |

 > [!NOTE]
-> The application may load a higher compatible version of a platform library at runtime, but it may not be the latest version available.
+> The application might load a higher compatible version of a platform library at runtime, and the version might not be the latest version available.
 Fluent 8 and Fluent 9 are each supported but can not both be specified in the same manifest.

 ## FAQ